saeta-eth/zos/design/token-mechanics-v2.1.md

 # Token Mechanics V2.1

-### Assumptions
-- Users will register/deprecate versions of a package.
+## Rules
+- Developers will register/deprecate versions of a package.
+Publishing a new version should require a min stake (note that this may not be possible to implement).
+This min stake does not necessarily replace a global min stake for the package, calculated as the sum of all stakes.
-- Users will vouch/unvouch for an specific version of a package.
+- Users will vouch/unvouch for a specific version of a package.
+A user cannot be slashed for a bug found in a version he did not vouch for (or did not review at all).
 - Users will be able to move their vouch through different versions of the same package.
+The developer does not have a penalty for moving stake within his own package.
-- Challengers will challenge a specific version of a package.
+- Challengers will challenge one or more specific versions of a package.
+Since a bug may be present in more than one version, a challenge should be issuable to all versions where the bug is present.
-- The minimum stake is validated against the summation of the amount vouched by the package owner for each of its version.
 - For non-owner users, there is no penalization for unvouching/moving tokens.
 Package owners will have to make sure the minimum stake is reached.
-- Packages reputation could be calculated based on total vouch amount weighted by the registered versions
+- Packages reputation could be calculated based on total vouch amount, potentially weighted by the registered versions.
+Vouching in more recent versions should weight more.
+- Rewards for challenges should be a percentage of the stake of the versions it challenges.
+Once the challenge is issued, the absolute value of the reward is calculated based on the stake at the moment, and those tokens are frozen.
+This means that challenges are rewarded based on the order in which they are issued, not the order in which they are accepted.
+Also, users cannot unstake vouching that is frozen by a challenge (question: how do we implement this freezing?).
+- To prevent developers accepting challenges issued by themselves, and thus stealing funds from other vouchers, accepted challenges must also undergo a challenge period in which any staker can request it to be submitted to a public vote.
+The same flow can be implemented for rejections.

-### Issues
+## Issues
 1- How we can avoid users unvouching their tokens given a new critical challenge yet unsolved?
 > We can either use cyclic windows to state when users can challenge, when users can vouch/unvouch, and when challenges will be solved.
 Or, we can lock a fraction of the vouched tokens of each user to ensure we can pay successful